Gaussian curvature and Lyapunov exponent as probes of black hole phase transitions: Numerical Results and Analysis

 \section{Numerical Results and Analysis}

-In Sec.~\ref{chap:2}, we established a theoretical framework valid for 3+1-dimensional spherically symmetric black holes.
-This section will probe three different black holes: the RN-AdS black hole, the Hayward-AdS black hole, and the Hayward-Letelier-AdS black hole, and we will examine our conjecture by following these steps.
-We first examine the $\tilde{F}(\tilde{T})$ curve to determine the spinodal region $(\tilde{T}_1, \tilde{T}_2)$ from its characteristic multivaluedness.
+In Sec.~\ref{chap:2}, we established a theoretical framework valid for static 3+1-dimensional spherically symmetric black holes.
+This section probes the Hayward–Letelier–AdS black hole (with $f(r)=g(r)$), which avoids spacetime singularities and possesses a nontrivial matter source, thereby offering a nontrivial geometric spacetime model beyond the singular electrovacuum case, and we examine our conjecture by following these steps.
+We first examine the $\tilde{F}(\tilde{T})$ curve to determine the spinodal region (the temperature interval where small/intermediate/large phases coexist) $(\tilde{T}_1, \tilde{T}_2)$ from its characteristic multivaluedness.
 We then investigate whether the corresponding $K(\tilde{T})$ and $\lambda(\tilde{T})$ curves also become multivalued within the same temperature interval.